THWillert/SHMI/README_en.md

    Display in the status bar</dd>
    <dt>TIMESTAMP (format: UNIX timestamp in seconds)</dt>
    <dd>Time stamp from device or application :
-     Here the difference to the system time is calculated and displayed in the status bar </dd>.
+     Here the difference to the system time is calculated and displayed in the status bar.</dd>
    <dt>WARN (not yet in use)</dt>
    <dd>number of the warning message - or text</dd>
    <dt>ALARM (not yet in use)</dt>